Ekkehard-Schulze/indoor-climate-logger/README.md

-technical details for One-Wire temperature sensor on RaspberryPi/Linux
+technical details for One-Wire temperature sensors on RaspberryPi/Linux
 -----------------------------------------------------------

 On Linux systems _indoor-climate-logger.py_ uses the Linux kernel driver for temperature readings.
 The 1-Wire bus enables multiple temperature sensors on a single long cable.
 The Linux kernel auto-discovers 1-Wire temperature sensors on startup.
 You can connect different types of sensors to the same bus.
-The kernel

-supports 1-Wire sensor types DS18S20, DS1822, DS18B20,  DS28EA00,

-MAX31850, and DS1825.
-The latter two read type K thermocouples,

-whereas the others are semiconductor sensors.
+The kernel supports 1-Wire sensor types DS18S20, DS1822, DS18B20,  DS28EA00, MAX31850, and DS1825.
+The latter two read type K thermocouples, whereas the others are semiconductor sensors.

-The 1-Wire bus can power sensors using 'external power'

-(three wires) or 'parasite power' (two wires).
+The 1-Wire bus can power sensors using 'external power' (three wires) or 'parasite power' (two wires).
 This script was only tested using external power.

-To use 1-Wire sensors with a Raspberry Pi, activate the 1-Wire bus

-via raspi-config.
-The default Raspberry Pi GPIO pin for

-1-Wire communication is GPIO4.
-You need a 4.7kΩ resistor

-between the data line and 3.3 volt.
+To use 1-Wire sensors with a Raspberry Pi, activate the 1-Wire bus via raspi-config.
+The default Raspberry Pi GPIO pin for 1-Wire communication is GPIO4.
+You need a 4.7kΩ resistor between the data line and 3.3 volt.

 Notes